wiklundm/arcticsleddogclub/README.md

 ### Strategy Plan

 The site is fictional.
-Reaserch was made online and by interviews of members from different sleddog associations.
+Research was made online and by interviews of members from different sleddog associations.
 I discovered that people living and visiting the area mainly did so due to its beautiful nature, and sleddog tourism is a big source of income.
 Research also told me that there are almost as many sleddogs as people in the county of Kiruna.
-The nature is free for everyone to visit, but there are regulations that needs to be followed in the mountain area, especially when comes to areas with reindeers.
+The nature is free for everyone to visit, but there are regulations you need to follow in the mountain area, especially when comes to areas with reindeers.
-The arctid climate and vast wild nature with frequent lavins makes it important to have the right knowledge before driving sleddogs in the area.
+The arctid climate and remote location with with frequent lavins makes it important to have the right knowledge before driving sleddogs in the area.

 #### User goals